jblanper/shadertoy-render/README.rst

 * ``--duration`` — Total length of the output video in seconds, e.g. ``45.0``.
 * ``--rate`` — Number of frames per second used during rendering, e.g. ``60``.
 * ``--verbose`` — Show the full output of ``ffmpeg`` in verbose mode.
+* ``--output`` — Render directly to the specified PNG or MP4 file.

 Example of more advanced usage:

-	> python shadertoy-render.py in.glsl out.mp4 --size=1920x1080 --rate=60 --duration=120.0
+	> python shadertoy-render.py in.glsl --output out.mp4 --size=1920x1080 --rate=60 --duration=120.0

 It should run on Linux and OSX where ``ffmpeg`` is in the path, on Windows with minor changes assuming the binary is found.
-Python dependencies include `numpy` and `vispy`, which you can install them with PIP as follows:
+Python dependencies include `numpy`, `vispy` and `watchdog`, which you can install them with PIP as follows:

-    > pip install numpy vispy
+    > pip install numpy vispy watchdog

 The output is a MP4 file with default encoding settings, which you can upload to YouTube for example.
 See the source code for details!